Murder of Jun Lin: Murder and investigation

-At 11 am on May 29, 2012, a package containing a left foot was delivered to the national headquarters of the Conservative Party of Canada.
+At 11 a.m. on May 29, 2012, a package containing a left foot was delivered to the national headquarters of the Conservative Party of Canada.
 The package was stained with blood, had a foul smell, and was marked with a red heart symbol.
 Another package containing a left hand was intercepted in a Canada Post processing facility, addressed to the Liberal Party.